Treidexy/italianfighter/README.md

 ### Carnage

-Four teams.
+Four teams or 12 players.
 Goal is to steal as many kills as possible.
 During the final minute, every troop becomes evolved.

 ## Progression